 To run your workloads in Oracle Cloud, you need a secure environment that you can operate efficiently.
 This reference architecture provides a Terraform-based landing zone template that meets the security guidance prescribed in the CIS Oracle Cloud Infrastructure Foundations Benchmark.

-A standard three-tier network topology is utilized.
 Landing Zone V2 brings in the ability of provisioning multiple VCNs, either in standalone mode or as constituent parts of a Hub and Spoke architecture.
-The VCNs are out-of-box setup with the necessary routing with their inbound and outbound interfaces properly secured.
+The VCNs can either follow a general purpose standard three-tier network topology or oriented towards specific topologies, like supporting Oracle Database Exadata Cloud Service deployments.
+They are out-of-box configured with the necessary routing, with their inbound and outbound interfaces properly secured.

 The Landing Zone includes various preconfigured security services that can be deployed in tandem with the overall architecture for a strong security posture.
-These services are Cloud Guard, Flow Logs, Service Connector Hub, Vault with customer managed keys, Vulnerability Scanning.
+These services are Oracle Cloud Guard, Flow Logs, Oracle Cloud Infrastructure Service Connector Hub, Vault with customer managed keys, Vulnerability Scanning, and Oracle Cloud Infrastructure Bastion service.
 Notifications are set using Topics and Events for alerting administrators about changes in the deployed resources.

 The following diagram illustrates this reference architecture.